loganventer/CHAP2/README.md

 - **Dependency Inversion** - High-level modules don't depend on low-level modules
 - **Testability** - Easy to unit test with dependency injection
 - **Maintainability** - Clear structure makes changes predictable
+- **Memory Cache Layer** - Search results are cached for 10 minutes in a common-layer service, reducing API load and improving performance
+- **Observer Pattern UI** - The UI uses an observer pattern to keep the search prompt at the top and results below, updating only the results area for a modern, responsive experience

 ### Performance
 - **Async/Await** - Non-blocking operations throughout